markgyoni/geopol/docs/Getting_Started/Factions.md

 ## Territory

-A faction claims land by chunk, dependent on how much power they possess at a rate of 1 chunk per power.
+A faction claims land by chunk, dependent on how much power each player possess at a rate of 1 chunk per power.
+Each player can have 20/20 max power, although it decreases on death, will regen over time.
+See below for how power works

 Within its territory, members of the faction can exclusively build without interference of non-members.
 Your faction's territory is where you can build your base, set your faction's home location, create warp points, and more.

 Claiming territory is performed with the <code>/f claim</code> command.

+Factions with more claimed chunks than power can be "overclaimed" by more powerful factions.
+This is usually accomplished with a siege where attackers can either ram straight through defences or force a longer, more "traditional" seige.

 ## Power